ciarancourtney/concurrent_java_examples/README.md

 All java samples are coded to except stdin of matrix size and thread_count, and each sample outputs duration in miliseconds and thread_count in stdout.

-A python script (bench.py) is used to execute each sample pragmatically, log results, and plot a 2D line chart of time Vs matrix size.
+A python script (bench.py) is used to execute each sample programmatically, log results, and plot a 2D line chart of time Vs matrix size.
 This requires the matplotlib package to be installed.

 Parameters, JVM, iterations can easily be altered in future.

+Multiplication correctness is checked for each sample.

 ## Matrix1.java (no threading)